tangentspoke/shu-project/proposal.md

 Tangent Spoke is a Swiss based R & D software consultancy led by Mark Greenslade, a highly experienced software architect.
 For several years Tangent Spoke has provided consultancy services to The Institut Pierre Simon Laplace (IPSL), a Paris based climate modelling institute of international repute.
 Tangent Spoke, under the guidance of , & in association with the IPSL, proposes to conduct a feasibility study into the use of blockchain technologies within the context of CMIP6.
 Such a study is likely to encompass the following tasks:

-1.Preparation of a white paper on the potential of blockchain to deliver a decentralised dataset publication platform for CMIP6.
+1. Preparation of a white paper on the potential of blockchain to deliver a decentralised dataset publication platform for CMIP6.
 This white paper will be peer reviewed by IPSL partners within the international community;

-2.Development of functional prototypes:
+2. Development of functional prototypes:
 - A publication command line client;
 - A realtime publication monitoring web portal;
 - A dataset discovery web portal;